Pack3tL0ss/ConsolePi/README.md

 *(Requires a PushBullet Account, API key, and the app for mobile devices.)*

 When ConsolePi receives a dynamic IP address.
-A message is sent to your phone via PushBullet API with the IP so you know can connect.
+A message is sent via PushBullet API with the IP so you know how to reach ConsolePi.

 ![Push Bullet Notification image](readme_content/ConsolePiPB1.png)

-When the Automatic VPN function successfully terminates the configured tunnel, the Tunnel IP is sent via PushBullet API
+An additional message is sent once a tunnel is established if the Automatic OpenVPN feature is enabled.

 ![Push Bullet Notification image](readme_content/ConsolePiPB2.png)

-Each Time a Notification is triggered all interface IPs are sent in the message along with the ConsolePi's default gateway
+Each Time a Notification is triggered all interface IPs are sent in the message along with the ConsolePi's default gateway(s).

 ## Installation